laravel/spark-next-docs/src/spark-paddle/upgrade.md

 [[toc]]

-## Upgrading to Spark (Paddle) 4.0 from 3.x
+## Upgrading to Spark (Paddle) 5.0 from 4.x

-Spark (Paddle) 4.0 is a maintenance release with no breaking changes.
+Unfortunately there is no official upgrade path from Paddle to migrate from Paddle Classic to Paddle Billing.
+Therefore, if you use Paddle Classic, you should continue to use Spark Paddle 4.x.
+New projects on Paddle which use Paddle Billing should use Spark Paddle 5.x.